 - Large demonstrations occur periodically in Minsk and other cities in Belarus, sometimes with little warning.
 Avoid demonstrations, rallies and street disturbances, as they may turn violent.
 See

 - Foreigners aren't permitted to cross the land border between Belarus and Russia.
 Don't enter or exit Belarus by the land border with Russia.
 Travel between Belarus and Russia by air.
 See

-- From 12 February 2017, Australians are eligible for a five day visa-free entry into Belarus.
-The five day visa-free regime is valid for people entering Belarus through Minsk International Airport.
+- Australians are eligible for 30-day visa-free entry into Belarus.
+The visa-free period is valid for people entering Belarus through Minsk International Airport.
 Visa-free entry isn't available to travellers arriving from, or intending to travel to, Russia.
 If you're travelling to Belarus through Russia, you'll need to get a Russian transit visa in addition to your visa for Belarus.
 See

 - Australia doesn't have an Embassy or Consulate in Belarus.
 The Australian Embassy in Russia provides consular assistance to Australians in Belarus.
 See

 Where to get help

 Entry and exit